FAQ: What if I need more than one subscription?

 How can I use just one Roon subscription?

 Regardless of the billing plan you're on (monthly, yearly or lifetime), one Roon subscription allows for one active session at any given time.
-This includes an active Roon Core and as many compatible remote and audio devices you want to include in the system.
+This includes an active Roon Server and as many compatible remote and audio devices you want to include in the system.

-This is extremely helpful when, for any reason, you want to replace your current Roon Core with a different device.
-We've documented the process step by step in Moving Roon to a new Core.
+This is extremely helpful when, for any reason, you want to replace your current Roon Server with a different device.
+We've documented the process step by step in

 Why would I need another Roon subscription?